fwew/fwew/README.md

 ```
 pos          part of speech of na'vi word
 word         na'vi word
+words        selection of na'vi words
 syllables    number of syllables in the na'vi word
-words        selection of na'vi words
+stress       number corresponding to which syllable (from left to right) is stressed
 ```

 `cond` depends on the `what`.
 Here are the conditions that apply to each `what`: